 6 Man Tag Team Match: The Usos and Roman Reigns vs. King Corbin, Robert Roode, and Dolph Ziggler

-I can’t remember the last time that the WWE didn’t open a show with a boring, rambling, 20 minute promo where nothing really gets said and we all fall asleep.
+I can’t remember the last time that the WWE didn’t open a show with a boring, rambling, 20 minute promo where nothing gets said and we all fall asleep.

 So, you can imagine my utter delight when the show kicked off with a match, and not only a match but my Fight of the Night.

-It started out simply enough as a standard 6 man tag-team match, but a kayfabe injury to Jimmy Uso soon saw his brother and The Big Dog in a 3 on 2 Handicap Match.
+It started simply enough as a standard 6 man tag-team match, but a kayfabe injury to Jimmy Uso soon saw his brother and The Big Dog in a 3 on 2 Handicap Match.

 The following beat down of the two by King Corbin and his cronies was epic, with both Roman and Jey taking the kind of kicking you’d normally only see outside of Millwall’s ground on a Saturday afternoon.